Physical Therapy: FAQs

 - $ 35 Temporary licensure fee (ONLY if requesting a temporary license)

 How Long Does The Licensing Process Take?

 - Upon receiving all required licensing information, the board has up to five business days to issue a license.
 (NOTE: Applications containing previous disciplinary action or a history of felonies or misdemeanors are held for board review at the next scheduled board meeting, and a license will not be issued until the board approves the application.
 Applicable background information will be required prior to review.)

 Can I Send A Transcript That Has Been Issued To Me In A Sealed Envelope?

-- No. Our administrative rules require that transcripts be sent directly from the college or university to the Board office.
+- No. Our administrative rules require transcripts be sent directly from the college or university to the board office.

 What Is The Jurisprudence Exam And What Score Do I Need To Pass?

 - The jurisprudence exam is an open book exam, which covers questions related to regulation and licensing for practicing in New Mexico.
 You must review the rules and regulations prior to taking the examination.
-Passing score is 80 percent or better.
+Passing score is 80% or better.